Garry Simpson: Career

 Simpson first started out in show business as a performer.
 Initially headed to West Point Academy, Simpson wanted to pursue his passion of acting and writing.
 A screen test with Warner Bros. and radio work in San Francisco, led him to performing in summer stock with Olivia de Havilland in 1938.
 He was offered a scholarship to the Neighborhood Playhouse School of the Theatre in New York City, which he accepted - to the embarrassment of his family, refusing his appointment at West Point.
 It is reported that Havilland gave him $500 the night he left.

 In 1939, Simpson was hired as an actor and director's assistant for the Globe Shakespearean Company at the New York World's Fair.
 After the fair closed, Simpson was hired by NBC as an announcer and model for closed-circuit experimental TV programs.
 He learned that RCA (who owned NBC) was hiring a promotional unit to demonstrate home TV receivers, a new phenomenon, in department stores across the country.
 Fascinated with this new technology, his job was to educate the public by creating and directing short entertainment presentations, staged and filmed on location.
-While auditioning local talent for demonstrations at the toy department of Marshall Fields in Chicago, he discovered puppeteer Burr Tillstrom, later leading to the TV show Kukla, Fran and Ollie.
+While auditioning local talent for demonstrations at the toy department of Marshall Field's in Chicago, he discovered puppeteer Burr Tillstrom, later leading to the TV show Kukla, Fran and Ollie.
 When the Federal Communications Commission finally granted permission for TV stations to broadcast, NBC promoted Simpson to the position of studio stage manager and director of mobile-unit special events.

 He worked every show that was produced in the studio.
 He also directed sporting events and was assigned to supervise the film operations.
 Films comprised one-third of broadcast time and he was to select all feature films shown and edit them to fit the schedule.
 His career as a director took off.